-We are delighted to launch a HUUB Wattbike Limited Edition Cycle Jersey for our Cycling Week Sale that pays homage to the team and their attack on the global track cycling scene.
+We are delighted to launch a HUUB Wattbike Limited Edition Cycle Jersey that pays homage to the team and their attack on the global track cycling scene.

 A performance fitted jersey made for all.
 Using wind tunnel tested fabrics, and high quality fitted panelling, we have designed a stylish jersey capable of winning sprints be it to the finish line, or to the café.
 We wanted to bring the performance gains we learnt from the track into the real world, to a jersey that performs with all day comfort, fitted not just for pro athletes but for all cyclist, without compromising on speed, performance, or function.